bendavid/WRemnants/README.md

 git push origin main
 ```

 Get combinetf.
-Need to use cmssw-cc7 to work in a special centos7 environment to work with CMSSW.
+Need to run cmssw-cc7 (outside of the other singularity image) to work in a special centos7 environment, which allows you to work with CMSSW.
 If you plan to contribute to the combinetf code, you may first fork from: https://github.com/bendavid/HiggsAnalysis-CombinedLimit
 ```
     cmssw-cc7
     cd /some/path/to/download/code/